We can start defining the receiving systems request using the Receiving System API specification.

 Enabling Thread Pool

-Finally, a throttle on each specific receiving system Request can be applied.
-The Throttle can be used to limit the number of transactions per second that are delivered to a Receiving System.
-Potentially useful when the Receiving System has performance or capacity bottlenecks.
+A throttle can be applied to limit the number of transactions per second delivered to a specific receiving system.
+This is potentially useful when the receiving system faces performance or capacity bottlenecks.

 Remove GLU Headers